bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

 the three- or four-letter tag assigned to your content type.
 This tag will be part of the template filename.

-.. note:: After adding or changing a content type, it's suitable to edit :file:`Bugzilla/Constants.pm` in order to reflect the changes.
+.. note:: After adding or changing a content type, you need to edit :file:`Bugzilla/Constants.pm` in order to reflect the changes.
 Also, the file should be kept up to date after an upgrade if content types have been customized in the past.